 60 Kiriath Baal (that is, Kiriath Jearim) and Rabbah—two towns and their villages.

-61 In the desert:
+In the wilderness:

 63 Judah could not dislodge the Jebusites, who were living in Jerusalem; to this day the Jebusites live there with the people of Judah.

 Allotment for Ephraim and Manasseh

-1 The allotment for Joseph began at the Jordan, east of the waters of Jericho, and went up from there through the desert into the hill country of Bethel.
-2 It went on from Bethel (that is, Luz),[au] crossed over to the territory of the Arkites in Ataroth, 3 descended westward to the territory of the Japhletites as far as the region of Lower Beth Horon and on to Gezer, ending at the sea.
+1 The allotment for Joseph began at the Jordan, east of the springs of Jericho, and went up from there through the desert into the hill country of Bethel.

 4 So Manasseh and Ephraim, the descendants of Joseph, received their inheritance.